GilbN/Simple-TOML-Configurator/docs/usage-examples.md

 ### Initializing Configuration

-To get started with the Simple TOML Configurator, you need to initialize the configuration settings using the `init_config` method.
+To get started with the Simple TOML Configurator, you need to initialize the configuration settings using the `init_config` method or init `Configuration` object with the arguments.
 This sets up the default values and configuration file paths.

 ```python
 from simple_toml_configurator import Configuration